 Unitil - As noted above, Unitil is generally supportive of including the consideration of non-pipe alternatives in the context of the GSEP.
 However, Unitil does not support a framework under which the local gas distribution companies (“LDCs”) must show a non-pipe alternative is infeasible or not cost effective before they can replace or retire pipe.
 The LDCs should be required to present analyses only in support of proposed non-pipeline investments.
 Moreover, the proposal for LDCs to show that non-pipeline alternatives are or are not “cost effective” would be challenging.
 As a practical matter, the LDCs cannot be expected to undertake such an analysis every time they replace a service or a small segment of pipe.
 This would introduce counter-productive delays into the management and operation of the utility system, which in turn would increase operational risk.
 In addition, a cost-effectiveness test for non-pipe alternatives presents several analytical difficulties.
 For example, would the standard be more cost-effective relative to a pipeline replacement or some other measure?
 What factors would be considered in this cost-effectiveness analysis (e.g., affordability, bill impacts, cost-shifting, just and reasonable rates, pace of electrification, the make-up of the ISO-NE generating fleet, workforce transition costs, retrofit costs, transmission and distribution upgrade costs, etc.)?
 Over what period would this test be applied?

-Addition of definition of “non-pipe alternative”
+Addition of definition of “non-gas pipe alternative”

 Proposed by: EEA Agencies; HEET; Eversource Energy; Liberty; National Grid; Unitil